ericpaulbishop/otf2svg/README.md

 #### `otf2svg.convertToFile(inputOTF, outputSVG = null, subsetUnicodePointArray = null)`

-Converts an OTF font file to an SVG file, returning the path of the SVG file written
+Converts an OTF font file to an SVG file, returning the path of the SVG file written.
+All I/O is performed synchronously.

 `inputOTF`: If this is a string, it is interpretted as a file to open and read.
 If this is a Buffer, it is interpretted as binary OTF data.